-- If you get a No memory errors were detected from Windows Memory Diagnostic, then you don’t have failing/failed memory on your RAM.
-You might have to move to Fix 3 to get this Bad_Pool_Header fixed.
+- If you get a No memory errors were detected from Windows Memory Diagnostic, then you don’t have failed memory on your RAM, please move on to Fix 3 below to further troubleshoot.

 Windows search is a service in our system that keeps an index of files on your computer to improve searching speed.
 But it can also be corrupted and responsible for this blue screen issue.
 So we might have to disable it to see if it works.
 Here’s how:

-- On your keyboard, press the Windows logo key and R at the same time.
+- FOn your keyboard, press the Windows logo key and R at the same time.
 Then copy & paste services.msc into the box and press Enter.

 - Scroll down to the bottom, then right click on Windows Search and click Stop.